This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Marrakech, Morocco

-The jewel in the Morocco crown, beautiful Marrakech is a magical jumble of tradition and modernity and a wonderful place for a city break in January.
+The jewel in Morocco‘s crown, beautiful Marrakech, is a magical jumble of tradition and modernity and a wonderful place for a city break in January.

-Known as the Red City, for its beaten clay buildings and ramparts, Marrakech is a fantastic city for a January city break and the best option for warmer temperatures if you’re considering mid-haul.
+Known as the Red City, for its beaten clay buildings and ramparts, Marrakech is a fantastic city for a January city break and the best option for warmer temperatures if you’re considering mid-haul flights.

 Nice, France

-Nice, one of the most captivating cities in France, is a popular destination to spend a winter sun break in Europe.
-Not quite in Northern Europe, but the most northerly destination in this guide, Nice is located on the French Riviera of southern France and an eight hour drive south from Paris.
+Nice is one of the most captivating cities in France, and a fantastic option for a winter sun break in Europe.
+It’s the most northerly destination in this guide, yet it still enjoys mild Mediterranean weather thanks to its location on the French Riviera, about an eight-hour drive south of Paris.

 Palermo, Sicily